2019 Vault Rankings

 The Digital Real Estate Services segment consists of News Corp's 62% in REA Group, a publicly-traded company based in Australia, and its 80% interest in Move.
 The remaining 20% interest in Move is held by REA Group.
 REA lists properties for sale in Australia and Asia and offers financial services.
 Move operates the realtor.com website in the US.

 News Corp. is based in New York City and has subsidiaries elsewhere in the US, Australia, and the UK.
 In addition, book publisher HarperCollins has a warehouse in Scotland and Dow Jones runs an office in Hong Kong.
-North America accounts for more than 45% of News Corp.'s sales, followed by the Australasia region with about 35%, and Europe (mostly the UK and Ireland), about 20%.
+Australia and other countries generates about 45% of sales.
+Followed by the US and Canada accounts for roughly 40% of sales and Europe (mostly the UK and Ireland), more than 15%.

 Sales and Marketing